Hjorthmedh/RGCmorphology/ms/intro.md

 types occupy different parts of feature space.

-Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004], that can be used to test whether distinct types of RGCs form clusters in multidimensional space.
+Recent advances in imaging and genetics have led to a dramatic increase in data, especially from mice [@Badea2004], to test whether distinct types of RGCs form clusters in multidimensional space.
 Estimates for the number of mouse RGCs types vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types or unsupervised machine learning methods.
 These techniques have also been applied to grouping of RGCs in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
 These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data [e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
 However, these previous studies had no independent indicator of cell type to compare with the predicted cell types.